-The following is adapted from Weight Lifting is a Waste of Time
+The following is adapted from Weight Lifting is a Waste of Time , by John Jaquish.

 - Problem #1: Lifting weights year after year, yet continuing to look about the same.

 - Problem #4: Quitting exercise entirely or never starting a routine because you don’t have enough time.

 If you’re like most people, at least one of these statements applies.
 Why?
 You might be surprised to learn your busy schedule isn’t actually the problem, and neither is how long or hard you work at the gym — it’s a gap in knowledge.

 The Knowledge Gap #

 Most exercise routines mistakenly rely on principles scientifically disproven as many as forty years ago.
 This creates a tremendous disconnect between how people are exercising and what science shows us is the most efficient, effective way to work out and achieve measurable results.

 What if you learned a better, faster way to build muscles and lose fat?

 What if this method was scientifically proven, so you knew it was effective?

 And what if — instead of the hours it takes to drive to the gym, work out, and then drive back again — your new regimen took approximately ten minutes a day and could be done at home with only a few key pieces of equipment?